Expansion Packs, Add-ons, Sequels, and Other Crap the World Doesn’t Need

 The average gamer supposedly plays 7.8 hours a week.
 That’s an ESA study so I think they rounded down to make gamers seem less crazy.
 Other studies show more like 20-30 hours a week, which makes more sense to me.
 For us hardcore gamers, I’m sure the number would be even higher.

 So while we waste our life away playing video games, it has become painfully apparent to me that, like most products in our corner cutting capitalist society, video games have a lot of filler.
 A video game, especially an RPG or MMO, is graded on how much of your time it takes to beat.
-In most cases, a game with short playtime is over quickly and generally unsatisfying (much like sex with me).
-Longer games are considered better.
-One of the first questions people ask about a new RPG is “how long is it?” → 2 h4rdc0r3 4 U.
+In most cases, a game with short playtime is over quickly and generally unsatisfying (much like sex with me). → Look upon my works, ye mighty, and read!

 Top 3rd Party Wii Titles